 How to cite this article:

 Evangelos Sykaras.
 Effects of manual massage on peak torque following an exercise-induced muscle damage protocol of knee extensors in male elite Tae Kwon Do athletes.
-International Journal of Physical Education, Sports and Health.
-2017; 4(6): 196-199.
+Int J Phys Educ Sports Health 2017;4(6):196-199.